 As a helicopter service provider (Transport Canada approved Air Carrier), SKY Helicopters was deemed an essential service by the BC Provincial Government and continued to provide service to industry clients who required access to essential infrastructure in the backcountry.

 However, to support BC’s Provincial Health Officer’s directives and assist in flattening the curve, SKY Helicopters voluntarily suspended service.

-In early March, SKY Helicopters attended the BC Tourism Industry Association conference in Victoria where the conversation centered not only around the theme #BCTourismMatters, but also the looming threat of COVID-19.
+In early March, SKY Helicopters attended the BC Tourism Industry Association conference in Victoria where the conversation centred not only around the theme #BCTourismMatters, but also the looming threat of COVID-19.

-Recognizing a demand for safe experiences after what would surely be months of isolation, the team got the ball rolling with the development of their RE-DISCOVER BC campaign which focuses on re-engaging locals, with a health and safety spin.
+Recognizing a demand for safe experiences after what would surely be months of isolation, the team got the ball rolling with the development of their RE-DISCOVER BC campaign, which focuses on re-engaging locals, with health and safety spin.

 A big component of this campaign involved creating timely visuals and engaging video content to showcase enhanced safety measures while speaking to BC locals.

 Their customer base has warmly embraced the new localized campaign and has shared positive feedback on the enhanced personal health measures that have been implemented, as well as a strong interest in experiencing BC again.

 Helicopters by nature are low passenger capacity aircraft which makes them well suited to providing safe, comfortable, low-contact personalized experiences.

 From day 1, the team at SKY has been dedicated to creating world-class experiences, and meticulously maintaining aircraft and highly trained pilots to build a high level of confidence with guests.